Veit-Kramer-Schoeggl/sleepbalance/lib/core/wearables/WEARABLES_README.md

 ### Data Synchronization

-The sync system operates on a scheduled basis, fetching sleep data from connected wearables and transforming it into the app's unified sleep record format.
+The sync system fetches sleep data from connected wearables and transforms it into the app's unified sleep record format.
+Manual sync is triggered by the user (background scheduling planned for future).
 Each sync attempt is logged with detailed metadata including success/failure status, number of records fetched, and any errors encountered.

-Sync operations are idempotent—running multiple syncs for the same date range will not create duplicate records.
-The system tracks the last successful sync timestamp for each provider and typically fetches only new data since that point.
+The default sync window is 7 days, fetching recent sleep data and merging it with existing records. **Smart conflict resolution** preserves user-entered quality notes when Fitbit data overwrites objective metrics.
+Sync operations are idempotent—running multiple syncs for the same date range updates existing records without duplication.

 ### Token Management